-You should use linguists who are native Arabic speakers with a very high proficiency in the source language.
+You should use linguists who are native Arabic language speakers with very high proficiency in the source language.
 Consulting an SME (who is a gamer in this case) might also be a good idea.

 Preparation and Familiarization

 Don’t think your translation team can simply receive the prepped files for translation and start translating the game script.
 Give them some time to play; they have to play the game themselves to get acquainted with the environment.
-You need to consider this in your schedule unless you are so lucky to have linguists who are already fans of the game and the Arabic alphabet games
+You need to consider this in your schedule unless you are so lucky to have linguists who are already fans of the game and the Arabic words games

 Translation and Cultural Adaptation

 Translators should then be able to produce a translation that looks as if it was originally written in Arabic.
 Idioms should be indeed “localized” and never be translated word by word.Context is critical here, and it is better to spend some more time before starting translation than spending much more time in correcting content that has been already recorded and maybe also subtitled!

 The more in-context details you get from the game developer for every single line, like who says this to whom, how, where and when, the easier your translators will find their way through the maze.
 Listing the actual duration of each line would be of great help, too.
 Don’t get surprised then if you see your translators reading out their translation, trying to count the duration of the Arabic VO for each line!

 Cultural adaptation, or what we usually call censorship, is another critical thing to think about.
 Your team has to spend some time going through the game script and its multimedia content and make sure they culturally fit.
 If you are not so lucky and they do not, you have to let your game developer/client know that a censorship effort might be required.
 Censorship effort ranges from very simple one, like replacing some words, phrases or idioms with appropriate ones that are suitable for an Arabic user, to the most complex ones, like having a character that does not fit in the game all the way from the cultural perspective of an Arabic user.